 - Quiet, but not too quiet.
 Consider using a white noise machine to support consolidated sleep

 - Use your bed only for sleep and sex.
 Avoid tossing and turning trying to fall asleep or doing other activities like eating or watching TV.
 If you’re struggling, get up and come back to bed when you feel sleepy.

 Your Bedtime Routine

 Consider adding a consistent bedtime routine for yourself.
-It doesn’t have to be long and drawn out, but something that you do consistently each night before bed.
+It doesn’t have to be a long and drawn-out, but something that you do consistently each night before bed.
 This goes a long way to improving sleep quality.

 Here’s a sample simple routine:

 - 30 minutes before lights out, start your routine

 - Wash your face, put on night cream, brush and floss

 - Read a book for 15 minutes to relax your brain

 If you like taking a bath or shower before bed, that can have increased sleep benefits.